Applied Research in Low-Income Countries: Why and How?

 Reasons Behind Low Scientific Productivity in LICs

 LICs face some of the world's toughest challenges, as stated earlier, which can be tackled through applied research based on their own context.
 The dilemma for LICs persists in part from inconsistencies in policies and the limited national budget for research activities to address a country's short-term and long-term concerns effectively.
-The investment in basic and applied research has brought enormous benefits to the HICs, while LICs still lack a strategic approach in this regard.
+In contrast, the investment in basic and applied research has brought enormous benefits to the HICs, while LICs still lack a strategic approach in this regard (Khan et al., 2007).
 The conditions under which research is conducted in LICs are not without doubt and do not encourage engagement and continuity in research activity.
-Major factors contributing to low scientific productivity are the limited access to grant opportunities, inadequate budgets, sub-standard levels of laboratory infrastructures and equipment, high cost and limited supply of reagents, and inadequate salaries and personal insecurity of scientists.
+Several factors are associated with declining scientific productivity in LICs.
+Some of them include restricted access to research grants, undersized laboratory infrastructures, inadequate budgets, limited equipment and reagents, and lack of professional security for scientists (Ciocca and Delgado, 2017).

-The contributions of science to society are obvious in many discoveries in medicine (e.g., antibiotics) and in the development of technologies (e.g., computers, smart-phones).
-For these reasons, HICs spend a large portion of their annual budget on research.
-Unfortunately, this system has not been well-adopted by LICs, where research is still a minor activity performed by an “elite” class of individuals.
-Thus, countries with a weak research tradition are reliant on nations with a robust research culture and remain mainly the providers of raw materials.
-The low scientific productivity is not the result of a lack of creativity but is rather the product of a negative environment created by the leadership of each nation under LICs.
-Lack of clear rules for the distribution of research funding, which is sometimes distributed based on political alliances and aggravated by economic instability, thereby resulting in a negative impact on innovation.
-Despite the commitment of some LICs, the development of innovation capacity remains poor in most countries due in part from both external and internal brain drain.
+The contributions of science to society are well evident through medical discoveries such as antibiotics and technological development including computers and smart-phones (Ciocca and Delgado, 2017).
+Therefore, HICs spend a substantial portion of their budgets on research.
+In contrast, research is considered as a minor activity and less prioritized in LICs.
+Hence, countries with insignificant research activities depend on nations with a robust research culture and act as the supplier of raw materials.
+Following Ciocca and Delgado (2017), the decline in scientific productivity results not from the shortfall of creativity in LICs but from the failure of leadership to create an appropriate research environment.
+Furthermore, there are no well-defined rules for distributing limited research funds.
+The limited research funds are mostly distributed based on political connections (Ciocca and Delgado, 2017) and further aggravated by economic instability, thereby resulting in a negative impact on innovation (Schot and Steinmueller, 2018).
+Despite the commitment of some of the LICs, the development of innovation capacity remains poor in most countries due in part to both external and internal brain drain.
 Both external and internal brain drains have been prominent due to modeling public financed science and technology systems based on advanced country institutions instead of their own.
-As a result, high-level human and capital resources are wastefully built-up with little impact on the local economic system.
-Moreover, technological development continues to rely on inputs from industrially advanced economies and is often inappropriate to the needs of low-income consumers and the environment with poor infrastructures (Moran, 2005; Clark et al., 2009).
-In addition to that, government taxes are high without corresponding investment in resources (Ciocca and Delgado, 2017).
-All of these factors contribute to the impediment of the R&D sector in LICs.
+This results in a wasteful built-up of human and capital resources that are unable to contribute to the advancement of local socioeconomic systems (Clark and Chataway, 2009).

 Which is Appropriate For LICs: Basic or Applied Research?

-Research, as previously cited, is the pursuit of knowledge while development uses the results of research to develop “new products, methods, and means of production.”
+Research, as previously cited, is the pursuit of knowledge while development uses the results of research to develop “new products, methods, and means of production” (Niiniluoto, 1993).
 There are two types of research: basic and applied.
 Basic research, applied research, and development are closely interlinked in the form of the R&D cycle (Riazuddin, 2007).
 They are not only the source of new knowledge and understanding but also of product/s and process/es.
-Basic research paves the way to applied research which accelerates the development process and conversely stimulates new avenues for basic research to generate deeper fundamental understanding.
-However, advances in basic research come often, but not always, as a result of advances in applied research and development.
-The R&D cycle, thus, works constantly to expand the frontiers of knowledge, as well as, to enhance the pace of development.
-Basic research tends to focus more on the “big picture” topic, such as increasing scientific knowledge base around a particular topic.
-Applied research is a methodology used to solve a specific, practical problem of an individual or group.
-Unlike basic research, applied research is concerned with solving everyday problems that often have an impact on life, work, health, and overall well-being.
-Applied research tends to drill down more towards solving specific problems that affect people in the here and now.
-However different they might seem, basic and applied research are closely intertwined.
-Basic research often informs applied research; applied research often helps basic researchers refine their own theories.
+Basic research paves the way to applied research, which accelerates the development process and conversely stimulates new pathways for basic research to generate deeper fundamental understanding (Khan et al., 2007).
+However, advances in basic research do not always arise from advances in R&D. As mentioned in Khan et al. (2007), “the R&D cycle, thus, works constantly to expand the frontiers of knowledge, as well as, to enhance the pace of development.”
+Basic research emphasizes “big picture” topic such as expanding the scientific knowledge base about a specific subject matter (Cherry, 2018).
+However, applied research focuses on solving a specific, practical problem of individuals or societies.
+Unlike basic research, applied research is concerned with resolving common problems that affect life, work, health, and overall well-being (Cherry, 2018).
+Moreover, applied research prioritizes more on fixing particular problems that frequently affect people.
+However, different they might seem, basic and applied research are closely intertwined.
+Basic research often informs applied research; applied research often helps basic researchers refine their theories.
 Basic research is essentially curiosity-driven while applied research is problem-oriented and used for a mission for a specified period.
-After having realized the importance of research for the development of a knowledge-based economy, the LICs ought to prioritize their research activities and create a balance between basic and applied research with more priority to applied research at the beginning and gradual shift to the basic research sector.
+After having realized the importance of research for the development of a knowledge-based economy, the LICs ought to prioritize their research activities and create a balance between basic and applied research with more priority to applied research at the beginning and gradual shift to the basic research sector (Khan et al., 2007).
 There are several reasons behind the urge to focus on applied research in LICs at the existing condition of backwardness and the struggle of people to meet basic life amenities.

 Applied R&D bears the perks of both rapid results in local conditions and generates employment to residents of a particular location.
 LICs should focus, at first, on groundwork applied research on building capabilities or low level of innovation until the country has adequate funds to invest in novel research.
 Research in LICs, however, should adhere to international quality while addressing the needs and priorities of a particular society/nation by taking into account the social, political, economic, and other external contextual domains.
 If done so, LICs can do better than others and excel in comparison to their counterparts from the developed world taking benefit of their own geographical and cultural diversity, and their own resources.
 In addition to that, they can develop cutting edge technologies to address global issues despite resource crunch (Harris et al., 2017).
 Regarding the economic burden of R&D, public expenditure is productive up to some extent; however, once the growth phase takes wing it is desirable to shift to R&D mostly driven by the private sector.
 It is because the escalated pace of R&D in HICs also mostly arises from the private or business sector driven research activities.